borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

         - fail
 ```
 The `push_url` is provided to your from your Uptime Kuma service and
-includes a query string, the text including and after the question mark ('?').
+includes a query string; the text including and after the question mark ('?').
 Please do not include the query string in the `push_url` configuration,
 borgmatic will add this automatically depending on the state of your backup.